Good to know

 The Puma California Vintage has regular flat lacing and fits narrow to medium width wearers.
 It comes with regular flat shoelaces that secures the foot with a padded tongue and collar.
-It comes in men’s sizes 6 to 16.
+It comes in men’s sizes.
 Women may also wear these kicks by getting equivalent sizes for men by reducing them by 1.5 sizes.

 A throwback tennis shoe design, the Puma California Vintage is a silhouette that designed bestselling Puma tennis shoes like the GV Special and the G. Vilas shoes.
 Coming in three vintage colorways that are naturally more versatile to style, the colors navy, black, and grey with white ‘80s sneaker accents are great pairs for casual streetwear.

 The silhouette takes on a retro look that is best paired with stonewashed denim joggers, skinny pants, and shorts.
 Wear them with relaxed tees and hoodies reminiscent of the mid-1980s when the design first made its appearance.
 The perforated synthetic leather material in the toe box mixes easily with the rest of the mesh material in the upper.
 The lightweight sneaker is great alternative sneakers for those looking for lightweight, breathable, and vintage-inspired kicks for their sneaker rotation.

 The throwback appeal of the Puma California VTG most especially its black, peacoat, and grey hues brings wearers back into the 1980s where the popularity of the shoe reached its peak.
 The shoe has external arch support aided by an Ethylene Vinyl Acetate or EVA midsole for lightweight cushioning.